G-Node/g-node-portal/source/data_api_in_development.rst

     TBD

 -------------------
-2.7 Delete datafile
+2.6 Delete datafile
 -------------------
  ::

-    Request: DELETE /datafile/<datafile_id>/?params
+    Request: DELETE /datafiles/<datafile_id>/?params

 parameters:
- * [force] - true, false (default) - use "true" to delete the file even if there are other users with collaboration role (able to write).
+ * [force] - true, false (default) - use "true" to delete the file even if there are other users with access to the file.
 If "false" or omitted, the file will not be deleted being in the state having collaborators.

  ::